zd3nik/SubSim/README.md

 A game ends when only one player has any remaining submarines or the maximum turn count has been met.
 The player that scored the most hits on enemy submarines wins.
 The player with the second most hits is the runner up, etc.

-NOTE: As is the case with most game settings, the maximum turn count can be customized per game.

 Game Configuration
 ------------------

-Every game is configured with a title, a map of a set size, and a list of game settings.
-The title, map size, and game settings count are sent to each player as a single message when they connect to the game server.
-If the game settings count is greater that zero then that number of game setting messages will be sent immediately after the first message.
+Every game is configured with a title, a map of a fixed size, and a list of game settings.
+The title, map size, and the number of customized game settings are sent to each player as a single message when they connect to the game server.
+If the number of customized game settings is greater that zero then that number of game setting messages will be sent immediately after the first message.

 When a game is created the game server first waits for players to join.
 Each player that joins is provided the game configuration (as described above) and in return they each provide their player name and submarine starting positions.  **NOTE:** Games may be configured so that submarine starting positions are pre-set, in which case the players do not provide their own starting positions.